Jingade/Synchrotron-/README.md

 ## Author

-Developed by Naveen Jingade.
+Developed by Naveen Jingade in collaboration with Sharanya Sur at IIA, Bangalore.
 For questions, contact naveenjingade@gmail.com.